-(2) appropriate to safeguard the public interest; or
+"(B) appropriate to safeguard the public interest; or

-(3) directed at ensuring that investors are informed in accordance with the findings described in section 4.
+"(C) directed at ensuring that investors are informed in accordance with the findings described in paragraph (2).

-(c) PERIODIC UPDATE OF RULES.-The Commission shall periodically update the rules issued under this section to ensure that such rules further the findings in section 4(2)
+"(7) PERIODIC UPDATE OF RULES.-The Commission shall periodically update the rules issued under this subsection.

-SEC.
-7. COMPILATION OF INFORMATION DISCLOSED.

-The Commission shall, to the maximum extent practicable make a compilation of the information disclosed by issuers pursuant to section 13(s) of the Securities Exchange Act of 1934 publicly available on the website of the Commission and update such compilation at least once each year.
+(8) COMPILATION OF INFORMATION DISCLOSED.-The Commission shall, to the maximum extent practicable make a compilation of the information disclosed by issuers under this subsection publicly available on the website of the Commission and update such compilation at least once each year.